 External cooling is recommended if hyperpyrexia occurs.
 Barbiturates have been reported to help relieve myoclonic reactions, but frequency of administration should be controlled carefully because Tranylcypromine sulfate tablets may prolong barbiturate activity.
 When hypotension requires treatment, the standard measures for managing circulatory shock should be initiated.
 If pressor agents are used, the rate of infusion should be regulated by careful observation of the patient because an exaggerated pressor response sometimes occurs in the presence of MAO inhibition.
 Remember that the toxic effect of Tranylcypromine sulfate tablets may be delayed or prolonged following the last dose of the drug.
 Therefore, the patient should be closely observed for at least a week.
 It is not known if Tranylcypromine is dialyzable.

 How is Tranylcypromine Supplied

-Tranylcypromine Sulfate is supplied as round, rose-red, film-coated tablets debossed with the product name PARNATE and SB and contains Tranylcypromine Sulfate equivalent to 10 mg of Tranylcypromine, in bottles of 100 with a desiccant.
+Tranylcypromine sulfate tablets are supplied as round, rose-red, film-coated tablets debossed with the product name PARNATE and SB and contains Tranylcypromine sulfate equivalent to 10 mg of Tranylcypromine, in bottles of 100 with a desiccant.